plonzari/blog/_posts/2021-08-10-Efficacy-redux.md

 Probably better data will increase these estimates but not enough to approach even the lowest estimates one can find ($$.6$$ efficacy in preventing hospitalization).
 Many experts blame the lower efficacy on the prevalence of the new virus variant(s).
-My guess is that most of the difference is due to increasingly dangerous behaviour of the vaccinated and the fact that those exposed to an increased risk of infection should be less hesitant to vaccinate.
+My guess is that much of the difference is due to increasingly dangerous behaviour of the vaccinated.
+Also, the persons vaccinated first are not typical.
+The persons at risk (due to occupation or comorbidities) have been prioritized and are, probably, more open to vaccinate.
+Therefore the baseline risk (without the vaccine) of the vaccinated population is higher than average and it is normal to have more people sick while vaccinated than expected.

 I expect in the future that more data and a better vaccine coverage will show higher effective efficacy.
 There will also be a public health communication problem as the proportion of